UK Management Team

 Founder & CEO

-After 20 years of experience, 105 overseas programmes involving over 1500 students and adults, this charity is a continuation of his dream.
-After a career with the Colonial Police in Northern Rhodesia (now Zambia) and an Army officer, finishing with 25 years in management with Marks & Spencer PLC, John decided that early retirement was not for him.
+After 25 years of non-profit experience, 105 overseas programmes involving over 1500 students and adults, this charity is a continuation of John's dream.
+Following a career with the Colonial Police in Northern Rhodesia (now Zambia), as an Army officer and finishing with 25 years in management with Marks & Spencer PLC, John decided that early retirement was not for him.
 Now, with the same ideals, to educate, house and support deprived youngsters, John is able to offer the chance to you to understand and appreciate just how wonderful this experience can be.
 One of John’s goals is to see one of our students enter an Indian university.

 Photo, Book & Brochure Design